Vermont Wedding Seasonal Guide: When to Marry (Mud Season, Foliage, Winter Snow, Summer Greens)

 - 4 min read

-Choosing the best time to get married in Vermont starts with understanding the Vermont wedding seasons.
-As a Vermont wedding photographer, I’ve photographed celebrations in mud season, peak foliage, winter snow, and summer greens—each with its own mood, light, and logistics.
-This Vermont wedding seasonal guide breaks down what to expect, sample timelines, and photo tips so you can decide when to marry in Vermont with confidence.
+Choosing the best time to get married in Vermont starts with understanding the unique wedding seasons here.
+As a Vermont wedding photographer, I’ve had the joy of capturing celebrations in mud season, peak foliage, winter snow, and summer greens.
+Each season brings its own mood, light, and logistics.
+This Vermont wedding seasonal guide breaks down what to expect, offers sample timelines, and provides photo tips so you can decide when to marry in Vermont with confidence.

 Pros

-Overcast = flattering overcast wedding photos Vermont all day
+Overcast skies create flattering wedding photos all day.

 Considerations

-Clear umbrellas photograph beautifully (clear umbrella wedding photos)
+Clear umbrellas photograph beautifully—think of those clear umbrella wedding photos!

-Textures (wool, velvet, silk) read well in moody light
+Textures like wool, velvet, and silk read well in moody light.

-Aim 2–3 hours before sunset to maximize portraits + cozy indoor details
+Aim for 2–3 hours before sunset to maximize portraits and cozy indoor details.

-Vibe: The quintessential Vermont foliage wedding—fiery color, mountain views, and crisp air.
+The quintessential Vermont foliage wedding—fiery colors, mountain views, and crisp air.

 Pros

-Golden hour wedding photos Vermont glow on the hillsides
+Golden hour wedding photos glow on the hillsides.

 Considerations

-Most competitive season—book key vendors 12–18 months ahead
+This is the most competitive season—book key vendors 12–18 months ahead.

-Reserve lodging early; add travel buffers on busy foliage routes
+Reserve lodging early and add travel buffers on busy foliage routes.

-Keep family portraits concise in cooler evening air
+Keep family portraits concise in the cooler evening air.

-Schedule golden hour portraits ~45 minutes before sunset
+Schedule golden hour portraits about 45 minutes before sunset.

-1–1.5 hours before sunset for warm light without rushing
+Aim for 1–1.5 hours before sunset for warm light without rushing.

 Winter Snow Wedding in Vermont (December–March)

-Vibe: Storybook winter wedding in Vermont—snow-dusted evergreens, candlelit receptions, chic coats.
+Imagine a storybook winter wedding in Vermont—snow-dusted evergreens, candlelit receptions, and chic coats.

 Pros

-Bright snow acts like a reflector → luminous skin tones
+Bright snow acts like a reflector, giving luminous skin tones.

 Considerations

-Cold temps; plan warm-up spots, blankets, and hot drinks
+Cold temperatures require planning for warm-up spots, blankets, and hot drinks.

-2–3 hours before sunset for daylight portraits plus blue-hour romance
+Plan for 2–3 hours before sunset for daylight portraits plus blue-hour romance.

-Vibe: Lush summer wedding Vermont—lake breezes, wildflowers, and long evenings.
+Think lush summer weddings in Vermont—lake breezes, wildflowers, and long evenings.

 Pros